Avaiga/taipy-doc/docs/contributing/contributing.md

    [pull request from your fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
    Keep your pull request in __draft__ until your work is finished.
    Do not hesitate to add a comment for help or questions.

    Before you submit a pull request read to review from your forked repo, check that it meets these guidelines:
     - Include tests.
     - Code is [rebase](http://stackoverflow.com/a/7244456/1110993).
     - License is present.
-    - pre-commit works - without mypy error.
+    - pre-commit works - without MyPI errors.
     - GitHub's actions are passing.

-6. The taipy team will have a look at your Pull Request and will give feedback.
+6. The Taipy team will have a look at your Pull Request and will give feedback.
 If every requirement is valid, your work will be added in the next release, congratulation!